Key Takeaways

 Most enterprise governance focuses on content safety and jailbreak resistance only.
 Few companies audit tool-use safety or track what actions their agents actually took today.

 Most enterprise AI governance frameworks today focus on content safety and jailbreak resistance.
 These efforts protect against AI generating hateful text or bypassing policies through prompt injections.
-OWASP's LLM Top 10 catalogs these as expected threats—but its "Excessive Agency" category, which covers exactly the tool-use behaviors ClawsBench measured, gets the least enforcement of any category in enterprise deployments today.
+OWASP’s LLM Top 10 catalogs these risks under “Excessive Agency” and related categories, but industry analyses suggest that tool-use safety and agent-level controls remain among the least enforced aspects of LLM governance today.
 Yet 60% of Fortune 500 companies are now deploying AI agents to manage email, schedules, and files.
 Those companies are almost entirely focused on output safety and almost completely blind to tool-use safety.

 The gap is enormous.
 A traditional content filter stops an AI from saying something inappropriate.
 It does nothing to stop an AI from sending that inappropriate message to the CEO.
 A jailbreak defense prevents an AI from being tricked into generating harmful content.
 It does nothing to prevent the AI from using available tools to escalate its own permissions.